Sweden, Kingdom of

 Sweden has been engaged in a number of international missions and exercises.
 The Swedish military health care system is compatible with NATO standards and has proved itself to be well functioning in an international context.
 Level 1+ deployed in Mali (MINUSMA) since 2015 based on container system.

-Sweden has a small number of RW MEDEVAC units manned by anesthetists and anesthetic nurse.
+Sweden has a small number of RW MEDEVAC units manned by anaesthetists and anaesthetic nurse.
 Sweden has no Hospital ships.

 Sweden has two Field Hospitals Role 2